 5.63 released time for course or curriculum development;

 5.64 special administrative assignments or exceptionally heavy committee assignments; and/or

 5.65 load reduction in compensation for a teaching overload in an alternate semester.

-5.7 The Office of the Provost/Vice President for Academic Affairs shall review all decisions by deans to allow reduced teaching loads to assure that the justifications used were adequate and that approval of such assignments in the future will not have the effect of creating or continuing unjustifiable inequities in faculty teaching loads among the departments, schools, and colleges.
+5.7 The Office of the Provost/Executive Vice President for Academic Affairs shall review all decisions by deans to allow reduced teaching loads to ensure that the justifications used were adequate and that approval of such assignments in the future will not have the effect of creating or continuing unjustifiable inequities in faculty teaching loads among the departments, schools, and colleges.
 It is an expected result of this policy and the required review that a faculty member will not regularly be released from the obligation of carrying nine teaching load units.